-As a result of the most recent SREP carried out by the ECB in 2017, the ECB has informed the Bank that, effective from 1st January, 2018, it is required to maintain (i) a CET1 phased-in capital ratio of 8.4375 per cent. of risk-weighted assets (on a consolidated basis) and 7.875 per cent. of risk-weighted assets (on an individual basis); and (ii) a phased-in total capital ratio of 11.9375 per cent. of risk-weighted assets (on a consolidated basis) and 11.375 per cent. of risk-weighted assets (on an individual basis).
+As a result of the most recent SREP carried out by the ECB, the Bank received a communication from the ECB pursuant to which BBVA is required to maintain, as from 1st March, 2019, on a consolidated basis, a CET1 capital ratio of 9.26 per cent.
+(8.53 per cent. on an individual basis) and a total capital ratio of 12.76 per cent (12.03 per cent. on an individual basis).

-This phased-in total capital ratio of 11.9375 per cent. on a consolidated basis includes (i) the minimum CET1 capital ratio required under "Pillar 1" (4.5 per cent.); (ii) the "Pillar 1" Additional Tier 1 capital requirement (1.5 per cent.); (iii) the "Pillar 1" Tier 2 capital requirement (2 per cent.); (iv) the additional CET1 capital requirement under "Pillar 2" (1.5 per cent.); (v) the capital conservation buffer (1.875 per cent.
-CET1); and (vi) the D-SIB buffer (0.5625 per cent.
-CET1).
+This total capital ratio requirement on a consolidated basis includes (i) the minimum CET1 capital requirement under "Pillar 1" (4.5 per cent.); (ii) the Additional Tier 1 capital requirement under "Pillar 1" (1.5 per cent.); (iii) the Tier 2 capital requirement under "Pillar 1" (2 per cent.); (iv) the CET1 capital requirement under "Pillar 2" (1.5 per cent.), which remains unchanged since the prior SREP; (v) the capital conservation buffer (2.5 per cent. of CET1); (vi) the Other Systemic Important Institution Buffer (0.75 per cent. of CET1); and (vii) the countercyclical capital buffer (0.01 per cent. of CET1).

-As of 30th June, 2018, the Bank's phased-in total capital ratio was 15.5 per cent. on a consolidated basis and 22.2 per cent. on an individual basis.
-As of 30th June, 2018, the Bank's CET1 phased-in capital ratio was 11.1 per cent. on a consolidated basis and 17.4 per cent. on an individual basis.
+As of 31st December, 2018, the Bank's phased-in total capital ratio was 15.71 per cent. on a consolidated basis and 22.07 per cent. on an individual basis.
+As of 31st December, 2018, the Bank's CET1 phased-in capital ratio was 11.58 per cent. on a consolidated basis and 17.45 per cent. on an individual basis.
 Such ratios exceed the applicable regulatory requirements described above, but there can be no assurance that the total capital requirements imposed on the Bank and/or the Group from time to time may not be higher than the levels of capital available at such point in time.
 There can also be no assurance as to the result of any future SREP carried out by the ECB and whether this will impose any further "Pillar 2" additional own funds requirements on the Bank and/or the Group.